rahimpradhan/bamazon/readme.md

 ![First Image](https://github.com/rahimpradhan/bamazon/blob/master/images/bamazon1.PNG)

 The user will be prompted for the item ID and the quantity.
-If the item is in stock, an invoice will be presented.
+If the item is in stock, an invoice will be presented and the database will be updated.

 ![Second Image](https://github.com/rahimpradhan/bamazon/blob/master/images/bamazon2.PNG)